Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Theoretical Guarantees

-\subsection{Theoretical guarantees}
+Stationary policies (\eqref{eq:stationary_policy}) enable efficient policy optimization because they allow us to use predictions as proxies for counterfactuals.
+However, as the predictions they rely on are fixed, stationary policies cannot make use of new data to improve or to adapt to changes.
+If such new data becomes available as the learned policy is being deployed, then a simple procedure for constructing a non-stationary \emph{adaptive policy} can periodically update either the learned predictive models (as done in retraining) or the inputs they rely on, and then re-solve Eqs.~(\ref{eq:theta_empirical_fit}) and (\ref{eq:optimal_p}) to obtain the updated $\hat{p}$.
+In \cref{sec:experiments}, we empirically investigate one implementation of this approach, but leave the broader exploration of more general non-stationary breaking policies to future work.

+\section{Theoretical Guarantees}

-We are now ready to state our main theoretical result, which bounds the expected long-term engagement obtained by our learned policy, $\hat{\pi}$.
-Our bound shows that the gap between $\hat{\pi}$ and the optimal policy, $\pi^{\mathrm{opt}}$, is goverened by three additive terms, each relating to a different aspect of our approach: modeling error ($\varepsilon_\textsc{lv}$), predictive error ($\varepsilon_\mathrm{pred}$), and deviation from expected behavior ($\varepsilon_\mathrm{dev}$).
+Our main theoretical result bounds the expected long-term engagement obtained by our global learned policy, $\hat{\psi}=\psi(\hat{p})$.
+Our bound shows that the gap between $\hat{\psi}$ and the optimal stationary policy $\psi^{\mathrm{opt}}$ is governed by three additive terms, each relating to a different aspect of our approach: modeling error ($\varepsilon_\textsc{lv}$), predictive error ($\varepsilon_\mathrm{pred}$), and deviation from expected behavior ($\varepsilon_\mathrm{dev}$).
 A description and interpretation of each term follows shortly.
-For simplicity, we focus on $N=2$. \begin{theorem}[Informal] Let $p_0,p_1 \in [0,1]$, and denote by $\pi^{\mathrm{opt}} \in \Pi$ be the optimal stationary policy.
-Then for the learned breaking policy $\hat{\pi}$, we have:
+Note the bound is agnostic, i.e., holds for \emph{any} temporal data-generating process, and thus extends beyond the model presented in Sec.~\ref{sec:engagement_dynamics}.
+For simplicity, we focus on $N=1$, and again allow for general $\pi_0$.\squeeze \begin{theorem}[Informal] For any $\pi_0$, let $p_0,p_1 \in [0,1]$, and denote by $\psi^{\mathrm{opt}} \in \Psi$ be the optimal stationary policy.
+Then for the learned breaking policy $\hat{\psi}$, we have:

-where $\eta_{\textsc{tpp}}$ is a TPP-specific constant scale factor. \end{theorem} Formal statement, precise definitions, and proof are given in \Appendixref{subsection:single_channel_optimal_policy_proofs}.
-The proof consists of three main steps: We begin with a clean LV system at $T = \infty$, and quantify the downstream effect of perturbing the optimal policy.
+where $\eta_{\textsc{tpp}}$ is an $\TPP$-specific constant scale factor. \end{theorem} Formal statement, precise definitions, and proof are given in \Appendixref{subsection:single_channel_optimal_policy_proofs}.
+The proof consists of three main steps: Starting with a clean LV system at $T = \infty$, we quantify the downstream effects of perturbing the optimal policy.
 Then, we plug in the learned policy, and bound the gap due to predictive errors and finite $T$.
-The final step makes the transition from continuous dynamics to the discrete TPP.
-We next detail the role of each of the five terms in the bound, and how they can be controlled.\looseness=-1
+The final step makes the transition from continuous dynamics to our discrete dynamic model.

+We now proceed to detail the role of each of the terms in the bound, and how they may be controlled.